Voss Municipality: Geography and climate

-Voss is in the innermost part of Bolstadsfjorden and includes the valleys that head inland from there.
-Voss has several large lakes: Evangervatnet, Hamlagrøvatnet, Lønavatnet, Oppheimsvatnet, Torfinnsvatnet, and Vangsvatnet.
-In the north, Voss reaches to the Nærøydalen valley, which leads to the Nærøyfjorden.
+Voss Municipality encompasses the whole traditional district of Voss plus the Granvin area which was historically part of the district of Hardanger.
+Voss Municipality lies north of the Hardangerfjorden and east of the innermost part of Bolstadsfjorden.
+It includes the valleys that head inland from there.
+Voss Municipality has several large lakes: Evangervatnet, Hamlagrøvatnet, Lønavatnet, Oppheimsvatnet, Torfinnsvatnet, and Vangsvatnet.
+In the north, Voss Municipality reaches to the Nærøydalen valley, which leads to the Nærøyfjorden.
 The Stalheimsfossen waterfall near Stalheim sits just above that valley.
 The Raundalen valley in the east is the main route of the Bergensbanen railway line, which connects eastern and western Norway.
+The highest point in the municipality is the 1575.92 m tall mountain Olsskavlen.

-Voss has a humid continental climate (Dfb in the Köppen climate classification if 0 °C is used as winter threshold.
+Voss Municipality has a humid continental climate (Dfb in the Köppen climate classification if 0 C is used as winter threshold.
 If the original -3 °C is used, then Voss will be classified as an oceanic climate (Cfb).
 The wettest time of year is October - January, and the driest season is April - July.
-The all-time high temperature is 34.1 °C recorded 24 July 2014; the all-time low is -30.4 °C recorded 8 January 2010.
+The all-time high temperature is 34.1 C recorded 24 July 2014; the all-time low is -30.4 C recorded 8 January 2010.
+Vossavangen receives significantly less precipitation than other villages in the municipality as it is in the rain shadow of the surrounding mountains. Øvstedal, in the west of the municipality, receives 3230.1 mm of precipitation per year.